backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/ElastiCache DVA.md

 	- `save_user` is for *write*

 > [!tip] If you want *minimum latency read requests* and you are ok with write taking longer then go with *write through*.

+> [!note] If you want your *cache to never go out of sync with the backend* then go with write through cache

 ## Cache Eviction and TTL
 - Cache eviction is the process of removing items from cache.
 It can occur in three ways: